3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

     main()
 ```

-When I ran the test code I could see through logic analyzer the transmitted data
+After running the test code, I saw the transmitted data was correct through the
-was correct, however Raspberry PI did not receive correct data.
-This quickly
+logic analyzer, but Raspberry PI didn't receive the right data.
+This was a
-turned out to be a problem with connection between RPI and Nucleo.
-Previously
+problem with the connection between Raspberry PI and Nucleo.
+I could achieve
-I've been using two jumper-wire cables for each pin, those cables were connected
-to breadboard together with logic analyzer.
-Now I'm using single cable, and I
-can reach stable 22 MHz (contrary to stable 18 MHz on old cables), 24 MHz is
-mostly stable but sometimes problems occur, if I connect logic analyzer 24 Mhz
-becomes broken completely.

-## Extending tests
+stable transmission at frequencies up to 18 MHz.
+After changing cable
+connections, I got stable transmission at 22 MHz.

+## The work continues - implementing TPM protocol

-I could achieve 22 Mhz frequency, while this is not the target I aim for, I
+While 22 MHz is not the frequency we aim for, I continued tests on the highest
-deciced to continue tests on lower frequency, for now (hoping that better cables
+frequency I could afford for now (in the meantime planning to replace the cables
-will make the problem go away).
-I extended MCU code to speak over a TPM-like
+with better ones).
+I extended the code to speak over the TPM protocol
-protocol.

 ```c
 #define STATE_WAIT_HEADER 0